JosephC94/ancient-artifacts/README.md

 Should a user attempt to amend the cart, they can only enter the value as '0' - since there is only x1 of each product - the user will be presented with an error message stating that the value must be equal to '0' - the user can not amend the cart item unless they do so - neither the cart or the page changes.

+If the user attempts to checkout without items being inside the cart, the user will not be displayed with the checkout forms preventing them from going through the checkout process - the page will remain blank.
+If the user would be able to checkout without items, Django will throw and error and stop the application.

+If the user attempts to buy £999,999.99 worth of products, Django will throw and InvalidRequestError - this is due to Stripe's API and is not at fault with the code for the app.

 ## Deployment